This policy describes how we comply with data protection legislation requirements in our use of CCTV.

 Requests for CCTV recordings

-Requests by individuals for recordings of themselves are will be processed in line with the practice policy on access to information (Access Request Form needs to be filled in).
+Requests by individuals for recordings of themselves will be processed in line with the practice policy and GDPR regulations on access to information (An Access Request Form needs to be filled in).

-Requests by third parties (such as law enforcement agencies or lawyers) for practice CCTV recordings should be submitted in writing to the Dr Manoj Bhardwaj / Practice Manager.
-They are then:
+Requests by third parties (such as law enforcement agencies or lawyers) for practice CCTV recordings should be submitted in writing to Dr Manoj Bhardwaj / Practice Manager.
+This:

-- Verifies the identity of the person / organisation and takes a copy of any identification documents, if required.
+- Verifies the identity of the person/organization and takes a copy of any identification documents, if required.

-- Decides whether providing the CCTV recording would satisfy one or more of the purposes listed in this policy.
+- Decide whether providing the CCTV recording would satisfy one or more of the purposes listed in this policy.

 - Considers the rights of the individuals shown in the CCTV, and balances the protection of these rights against the reasons for the request.
-Some images may require editing to protect the privacy of individuals.
+Some images may require editing to protect the privacy of individuals (for example blurring images of individuals not involved).

-- If appropriate, transfers the requested CCTV recordings / images securely to the third party.
+- If appropriate, transfer the requested CCTV recordings/images securely to the third party.

 - Keeps a record of the disclosures of CCTV to the third party.